-The island in the eastern Mediterranean is politically the Republic of Cyprus, which in international law covers the entire island with 9,251 km ².
-De facto, however, it consists only of the larger southern part with 5,384 km ², because the smaller north with 3,355 km ² forms the (not recognized by almost all states) regime Turkish Republic of Cyprus.
-Two British military bases with 255 km ² land area are subordinate of the colonial England.
-The distance to the south coast of Turkey is only about 70, to the east coast of the greek island Rhodes just under 400 and to the mainland of Greece even over 800 kilometers.
-Viticulture extends into the third millennium BC.
-Back.
-According to mythology, the Greek wine god preferred Dionysos for his drinking wines from this island.
-The foam-born Aphrodite emerged on the "Roman Rock" the sea and went ashore at the northwestern peninsula Akamas.
-The Phoenicians and Greeks already founded in the antiquity the tradition of sweet wines.
-Floor mosaics with wine motifs in the harbor town of Paphos on the southwest coast testify to this ancient viticulture culture.
+The island in the eastern Mediterranean politically forms the Republic of Cyprus, which under international law covers the entire island with 9,251 km².
+In fact, it only consists of the larger southern part with 5,384 km², because the smaller north with 3,355 km² forms the Turkish Republic of Cyprus (which is not recognized by almost all states).
+Two British military bases with a land area of 255 km² are subordinate to England as a remnant of the colonial period.
+The distance to the south coast of the Turkey is only around 70, to the east coast of the Greek island Rhodes almost 400 and to the mainland of Greece even over 800 kilometers.
+Winegrowing dates back to the third millennium BC.
+BC back.
+According to mythology, the Greek wine god preferred Dionysos for his drinking, wines from this island.
+The foam-born Aphrodite rose from the sea at the “Roman rock” and went ashore at the northwest peninsula of Akamas.
+The Phoenicians and Greeks founded in the antiquity the tradition of sweet wines.
+Floor mosaics with wine motifs in the port city of Paphos on the southwest coast testify to this ancient wine culture.

-After the third crusade in 1191, the island came into possession of the Order of St. John, later the Knights Templar and from the year 1312 after its dissolution again the Knights of St. John.
-The Order cultivated so-called Kommenden (goods with vineyards).
-Its headquarters were the still existing Kolossi Castle, known as the "Grand Commandery", which is the famous winegrowing area and the legendary sweet wine Commandaria gave the name.
-At that time, this coveted wine was delivered to many European ruling houses.
-In the period 1489-1571 Cyprus belonged to the Republic Venice, The Ottoman rule from 1571 to 1878 and the associated alcohol ban caused a total decline of wine culture.
-Under the British administration from 1878 to 1960 there was a boom again.
-The Commandaria and similar wines formerly called "Cyprus sherry" developed into export breakers.
+After the third crusade in 1191 the island came into the possession of the Order of St. John, later the Order of the Templars and from 1312 after its dissolution the St. John again.
+The order managed so-called coming (goods with vineyards).
+Its headquarters was the Kolossi Castle, still known as the "Grand Commandery", which is the famous wine-growing region and the legendary sweet wine Commandaria gave the name.
+At that time, this coveted wine was delivered to many European rulers.
+Between 1489 and 1571 Cyprus belonged to the Republic Venice, The Ottoman rule from 1571 to 1878 and the related alcohol ban brought about a total decline in wine culture.
+Under the British administration from 1878 to 1960 there was an upswing again.
+The Commandaria and similar wines previously known as "Cyprus sherry" developed into export runners.

-From the beginning of the 1990s, Cypriot winegrowing was, so to speak, reinvented by young, well-educated descendants of long-established families and some investors in Cypriot viticulture.
-This new generation broke with the old myths and began to combine tradition and Middle Eastern way of life with Western dynamics.
-In the villages of the Troodos Mountains, a number of modern, well-equipped wineries have been built.
-The small vineyards form a perfect wine ecosystem in the barren scrubland, largely without artificial irrigation and can do without chemical pesticides.
-The phylloxera has never reached the island, which is why the vines root ungrafted in the soil.
-It was not until the 1970s that European varieties were introduced in Cyprus.
+From the early 1990s, Cypriot viticulture was reinvented, so to speak, by young, well-trained descendants of long-established families and some investors in Cypriot viticulture.
+This new generation broke with the old myths and began to combine tradition and Middle Eastern lifestyle with western dynamism.
+A number of modern, well-equipped wineries were built in the villages of the Troodos Mountains.
+The small vineyards in the barren scrubland form a perfect wine ecosystem, largely without artificial ones irrigation and can do without chemical pesticides.
+The phylloxera has never reached the island, which is why the vines are ungrafted in the soil.
+European varieties were not introduced to Cyprus until the 1970s.
 The Blend 2010:

 |vine||colour||Synonyms or Cypriot name||hectare|